Seconds Out: Reception

 Hugh Fielder of Sounds gave the album five stars out of five.
 Melody Maker reporter Chris Welch, with assistance from Bob Gallagher, also praised the album.
-Rolling Stone praised the contemporary incarnation of the band, noting they had "less reliance on theatrics" than before Peter Gabriel's departure, "and an added dollop of jazz-rock inclinations."
+Rolling Stone praised the contemporary incarnation of the band, noting they had "less reliance on theatrics" than before Peter Gabriel's departure, "and an added dollop of jazz-rock inclinations".

 In their retrospective review, AllMusic wrote that Genesis's renderings of songs from A Trick of the Tail and Wind & Wuthering surpass the studio recordings, with "superb vocals by Collins throughout," and drumming by Chester Thompson, which they described as "at least a match for Collins' best playing."
 They considered the tracks from earlier albums to be weaker, however, finding Collins "...can't match the subtlety or expressiveness of Gabriel's singing, though he comes close."

-Foo Fighters drummer Taylor Hawkins has described Seconds Out as "one of my drum bibles" and "one of my favorite-sounding drum records too."
+Foo Fighters drummer Taylor Hawkins has described Seconds Out as "one of my drum bibles" and "one of my favorite-sounding drum records too".

 Reissues

 In 1994, a digitally remastered version was released on CD by Virgin Records in Europe and by Atlantic Records in the US.
 Seconds Out was reissued with new stereo and 5.1 surround sound mixes completed by Nick Davis and released as part of the Genesis Live 1973–2007 box set in September 2009.
 On the original LP, "Dance on a Volcano" and "Los Endos" are banded as one track.
 This error was corrected on the box set.
-In November 2012, a 35th anniversary LP was pressed using the 2009 remaster.
+In November 2012, a 35th anniversary LP was pressed using the 2009 remix.